 When you distribute pressure throughout your body that’s less of a load that any one part has to carry.
 Less weight any one part has to carry means that the less chance there is of that part getting over worked and straining itself.

-In short; a more comfortable body has weight and pressure distributed across as much of your body as possible.
+In short; a more comfortable body has weight and pressure distributed across as much of your body as possible (which leads to learning how to command respect like a boss).
 A more comfortable body is less injury prone, which means less shoulder and neck issues, and fewer trips to the doctor!

 Finally, don’t stand in a single spot forever.
 If you’re standing around for a lot of time (as a cashier for example, or even while talking to friends) shift your weight every once in a while because standing like this for long periods will cause your body to scream at you later.